BBQ Pulled Pork Pizza

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-- Pizza dough — you can grab a ball of it at the store or make your own.
+- Pizza dough — you can purchase a ball store-bought pizza dough or make your own.
 (This Homemade Pizza Dough is a family favorite, as is Sourdough Pizza Crust.)

 - Pizza sauce — storebought pizza sauce is excellent.
 I also sometimes use my homemade marinara sauce for pizza, too.